 - Sell EUR/USD

 - USD will get stronger.
-The price will go long.
+Price will go long.
 More investors will buy this currency by selling other ones.

 - Housing Starts; Retail Sales; CS; CPI; GDP; PPI; COT…